mwilborne/nudgepad/readme.md

 There is also a nudgepad folder where all NudgePad conventions are stored and that looks like this:

 - packages/ Contains Node.js packages to include onstart.
 Each package extends the app object.
 So your package should export one function which takes an express app object as a param and extends it.
-- pages/ Contains the pages for the project.
-Encoded in Space/Scraps
 - team/ Stores user records.
 Each user is a file encoded in Space.